LPDI-EPFL/masif-neosurf/README.md

 docker run -it -v $PWD:/home/$(basename $PWD) masif-neosurf
 ```

-## Preprocess a PDB file
+## Preprocessing a PDB file

 Before we can search for complementary binding sites/seeds, we need to triangulate the molecular surface and compute
 the initial surface features.
-The script `preprocess_pdb.sh` takes two required positional arguments: the PDB file and a
+The script `preprocess_pdb.py` takes two required positional arguments: the PDB file and a
 definition of the chain(s) that will be included.
 If a small molecule is part of the molecular surface, we need to tell MaSIF-neosurf where to find it in the PDB file
 (three letter code + chain) using the `-l` flag.
 Optionally, we can also provide an SDF file with the `-s` flag that